GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 The following line would indicate that the startup script completed on the controller:
 >_`slurm-hpc-intel-select-controller google_metadata_script_runner: startup-script exit status 0`_

-## Run a Job on the Cluster
+## Connecting to the login node

-Once the startup script has completed and Slurm reports readiness, take the following steps to run a job:
+Once the startup script has completed and Slurm reports readiness, connect to the login node.

 1. Open the following URL in a new tab.
 This will take you to `Compute Engine` > `VM instances` in the Google Cloud Console: